MahmoudZeert/PropertyDamageCompensation/README.md

 Make your changes and commit them with descriptive messages.
 Push your changes to your forked repository.
 Submit a pull request to the original repository, describing the changes you made.
-License
-This project is licensed under the MIT License.

-Acknowledgements
-.NET Core Documentation
-Entity Framework Core Documentation
-ASP.NET Core Documentation
-Bootstrap Framework
-Feel free to modify and expand upon the provided content to accurately represent your project's structure, technologies, and guidelines.
-Remember to include any additional dependencies, installation instructions, and relevant details specific to your implementation.